brimdata/zed/docs/lake/format.md

 via a table virtualization layer built on top of the Zed lake model.

 All data and metadata in a Zed lake conforms to the Zed data model, which materially simplifies development, test, introspection, and so forth.
-For example, search indexes are just ZNG files with an embedded B-Tree structure.
-There is no need to create a special index file format and all the related tooling and support functions to manipulate a custom format.

 ## Cloud Object Model